Chapter 12 – A Bungled Entrapment Attempt

 In those days ASIO’s eccentricities were well-known.
 No one wanted to have them interfering in foreign policy making.

-But if someone even talked about experiences the other side of the iron curtain, that was different.
+But if someone even talked about experiences on the other side of the iron curtain, that was different.
 They could climb in, like hungry dogs.

 Soon after I was able to finesse Elliot a second time, this time by suggesting to him that I followup with ‘Petrov’ about the failed Campbell rendezvous when I met the real Petrov at a Soviet Embassy reception to which I had been invited in the following week.